f4exb/dsdcc/Readme.md

 <h2>Typical integration</h2>

-You can look at the source of the `dsdplus` binary to get an idea.
+You can look at the source of the `dsdcc` binary to get an idea.
 Basically it involves the following steps:

   1. Allocate a new `DSDDecoder` object (stack or heap)
   2. Set the options.
 You actually get full access with the `getOpts` method of `DSDDecoder`.